Rein3D: Reinforced 3D Indoor Scene Generation with Panoramic Video Diffusion Models: Introduction

-Panoramic video diffusion\cite{wang2024360dvd,fang2025panoramic,xia2025panowan} offers a solution but faces a critical data bottleneck.
-To bridge this gap, we constructed a large-scale dataset \textbf{PanoV2V-15K} for panoramic video restoration.
-This dataset comprises over 15,000 distinct indoor scenes, consisting of paired videos: low-quality renderings with artifacts and their corresponding clean ground truths.
+Panoramic video diffusion~\cite{wang2024360dvd,fang2025panoramic,xia2025panowan} offers a natural solution by modeling the full 360$^\circ$ view at each camera location, but it faces a critical data bottleneck for 3D scene restoration.
+To bridge this gap, we construct a large-scale dataset \textbf{PanoV2V-15K} for panoramic video restoration.
+This dataset comprises over 15,000 distinct indoor scenes, consisting of paired videos: low-quality panoramic renderings with artifacts and their corresponding clean ground truths.
+These degraded videos are generated from coarse 3D representations initialized from single panoramic RGB-D observations, and therefore reflect the typical holes, distortions, and missing regions encountered during single-pano 3D reconstruction.
 Leveraging the 360-degree field of view, we simplify the data generation by employing pure linear trajectories.
-Since the panorama captures everything around the camera, this simple motion is sufficient to cover the scene, avoiding the complex path planning required by limited-FoV approaches\cite{he2024cameractrl,wang2024motionctrl,huang2025voyager}.
+Since the panorama captures everything around the camera, this simple motion is sufficient to expose large disoccluded regions, avoiding the complex path planning required by limited-FoV approaches~\cite{he2024cameractrl,wang2024motionctrl,huang2025voyager}.

-As shown in Fig.~\ref{fig:teaser}, building on our newly constructed dataset, we propose \textbf{Rein3D}, a novel framework for high-fidelity 3D indoor scene generation.
+As shown in Fig.~\ref{fig:teaser}, building on our newly constructed dataset, we propose \textbf{Rein3D}, a novel framework for high-fidelity 3D indoor scene reconstruction from a single panorama.
 Specifically, our pipeline consists of three key steps.
-First, we generate a text-conditioned panorama and combine it with estimated depth to construct an initial 3D Gaussian Splatting (3DGS)\cite{kerbl20233d} representation.
-Second, to efficiently restore the entire scene, we design a robust radial search strategy.
-Starting from the scene's center, the camera moves outwards along uniformly distributed trajectories to capture imperfect panoramic renderings.
-These sequences are then repaired by a Video-to-Video diffusion model and enhanced via Video Super-Resolution.
-Finally, these restored high-fidelity videos are projected back to update the global 3DGS, resulting in a complete and high-quality 3D scene.
+First, given a panoramic image and its depth map, either provided or estimated, we lift the RGB-D panorama into an initial 3D Gaussian Splatting (3DGS)~\cite{kerbl20233d} representation.
+Second, to efficiently reveal and restore unseen regions, we design a robust radial exploration strategy.
+Starting from the panorama center, the camera moves outwards along uniformly distributed trajectories to capture imperfect panoramic renderings from the coarse 3DGS.
+These degraded panoramic sequences are then repaired by a Video-to-Video diffusion model and enhanced via Video Super-Resolution.
+Finally, the restored high-fidelity videos are projected back as pseudo observations to optimize the global 3DGS, resulting in a complete and high-quality 3D indoor scene.